Axway/open-banking-docs/content/en/docs/deployment/installation/apim.md

 According to the reference architecture, the Cassandra database is external to the cluster.
 Change the following values according to the cassandra configuration.

-The helm chart is delivered with an internal cassandra database, that would work for non-procution environments.
+The helm chart is delivered with an internal cassandra database, that would work for non-production environments.
 You can change this parameter to use an external one.
 It is required at least for production environments.

 ```yaml
 cassandra: